SunnyCloudYang/DormScoreRegister/README.md

 ## Installation

+### Chrome/Edge

 1. [Download the latest release](https://github.com/SunnyCloudYang/DormScoreRegister/releases) or [download zip](https://github.com/SunnyCloudYang/DormScoreRegister) from master branch, then unzip it to a selected folder.
 2. Open Chrome/Edge, and go to `chrome://extensions/` (or `edge://extensions/` if you are using Edge), click `Load unpacked` and select the folder you just unzipped.( **remember to turn on `Developer mode` before loading it!**)

+### Firefox

+1. [Download the latest release](https://github.com/SunnyCloudYang/DormScoreRegister/releases) with .xpi suffix, save it to a selected folder.
+2. Open Firefox, go to `about:addons`, click the gear icon, select `Install Add-on From File`, select the file you just downloaded, and complete the installation.
+(You also need to turn on `Developer mode` before loading it)

 ## Update